-We will continue to attempt to raise additional debt and/or equity financing to fund future operations and to provide additional working capital.
-However, there is no assurance that such financing will be consummated or obtained in sufficient amounts necessary to meet the Company's needs.
-If cash resources are insufficient to satisfy the Company's on-going cash requirements, the Company will be required to scale back or discontinue its product development programs, or obtain funds if available (although there can be no certainties) through strategic alliances that may require the Company to relinquish rights to its technology, or substantially reduce or discontinue its operations entirely.
-No assurance can be given that any future financing will be available or, if available, that it will be on terms that are satisfactory to the Company.
-Even if the Company is able to obtain additional financing, it may contain undue restrictions on our operations, in the case of debt financing, or cause substantial dilution for our stockholders, in the case of equity financing.
+We will continue to attempt to raise additional capital through debt and/or equity financing to provide additional working capital and fund future operations.
+However, there is no assurance that such financing will be consummated or obtained in sufficient amounts necessary to meet our needs.
+If cash resources are insufficient to satisfy our on-going cash requirements, we will be required to scale back or discontinue its product development programs, or obtain funds if available (although there can be no certainties) through strategic alliances that may require us to relinquish rights to our technology, or substantially reduce or discontinue our operations entirely.
+No assurance can be given that any future financing will be available or, if available, that it will be on terms that are satisfactory to us.
+Even if we are able to obtain additional financing, it may contain undue restrictions on our operations, in the case of debt financing, or cause substantial dilution for our stockholders, in the case of equity financing.
 As a result, we can provide no assurance as to whether or if we will ever be profitability.
 If we are not able to achieve and maintain profitability, the value of our company and our common stock could decline significantly.